Title II Common Questions

 Making Content Accessible

 Various automatic and manual tools that can be used, many of which are specific to the content platform.
 For example, Microsoft Word, Excel, and PowerPoint include built in accessibility checkers that work similarly to spell check.
-Thanks to the Libraries, instructors using Canvas to deliver instructional content will be able to use a more robust accessibility checker tool – coming soon!
+Instructors using Canvas to deliver instructional content can use Anthology Ally to scan course materials for accessibility issues and generate an accessibility report you can use to make improvements.

 Accessibility checkers should not be used as the only test for compliance.
 For example, built in checkers cannot tell where headings may be necessary for navigation or whether alt-text for an image is accurate and provides useful information.
-Our resource pages list additional tools and training opportunities designed to help you create better accessible content.
+Our resource pages list additional tools and how-to guides designed to help you create better accessible content.

 Some issues are easy to check for, and are usually simple to resolve as part of a first round of accessibility checks: